fefa4ka/eer/docs/TESTING.md

 ### `test(...)`

 The `test(...)` macro is the primary entry point for defining tests.
 It can accept multiple test functions that will run simultaneously.
+Only single `test` function is allowed.

 ```c
 test(test_function1, test_function2, test_function3) {